 The gardens are looked after by a dedicated team of volunteers who meet regularly.

-If you would like to help us either financially or as a gardener then please send us a message here.
+If you would like to help us either financially or as a gardener then please contact us.

 The following photos of the Homestead were taken in 1999, before any restoration work was commenced.